LEARN MORE ABOUT

 Currently, the City is engaged in a multi-organization effort with Vermont Gas, the Champlain Valley Office of Economic Opportunity (the CVOEO) and others to ensure that renters and homeowners know about and avail themselves of the free (or low cost) weatherization services provided to all low and moderate income folks.

 Municipal goverment is also hard at work decarbonizing.
 City Hall and the Library run carbon free thanks to the solar array and a geothermal heating system.
-The City has acquired multiple electric vehicles, including four Hyundia Kona’s and a Ford Lightning pickup truck.
+The City has acquired multiple electric vehicles, including four Hyundai Kona’s and a Ford Lightning pickup truck.
 There are 6 charging stations open to the public behind 180 Market St. In 2025, the City will install two charging stations at the Fire Department and one charging station in the Airport Parkway WWTP.

 The City received a $700,000 award from the EPA to replace conventional heating systems at the Bartlett Bay Wastewater Facility with new heat pumps that capture and reuse heat from our wastewater.
 Weatherization projects have been performed and are being continued at a variety of facilities including Public Works, Wheeler House, Fire Station Number 2 and Police Station.
 Each of the City buildings has had energy audits in the last several years.
 And, of course, the City has a large solar field behind Public Works that produces over 2 MWh per year and which, through net metering, creates savings to the City and the School District of $200,000 per year.